 I worked as a clinical pathologist at the Medical School of the University of Pittsburgh from 1979-1989, and at Eastern Virginia Medical School from 1989-1994.

-I am currently a Senior Research Statistician and the Director of the Masters's of Statistical Practice (MSP) program in the Department of Statistics at Carnegie Mellon University, which is in the Oakland section of Pittsburgh (Welcome Pittsburgh) (Allegheny County), Pennsylvania, USA.
-My research interests lie at the intersection of medicine and statistics.
-Some current research areas include:
+Most recently I was Senior Research Statistician and the Director of the Masters's of Statistical Practice (MSP) program in the Department of Statistics at Carnegie Mellon University, which is in the Oakland section of Pittsburgh (Welcome Pittsburgh) (Allegheny County), Pennsylvania, USA.
+My research interests were at the intersection of medicine and statistics.
+Some of my research areas included:

-For several years, I have taught 36-309/749, Experimental Design for Behavioral and Social Sciences.
+For several years, I taught 36-309/749, Experimental Design for Behavioral and Social Sciences.
 I have bundled my teaching materials into a free on-line textbook.
-I always make guest access available for Blackboard for my class, and my backup class webpage is 36-309/749.

-I currently teach Data Science, Professional Skills for Statisticians, and Statistical Practice (consulting) for the MSP.
+Until May of 2019, I taught Data Science, Professional Skills for Statisticians, and Statistical Practice (consulting) for the MSP.

 I recommend riding PAT buses, sending your kids to Pittsburgh Public Schools, subscribing to Community Supported Agriculture from The Kretschmann Farm, and shopping at the East End Food Coop.
 Our best vacation yet was to Alaska in August 2011.
 Check out my Search Web page.